tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 Since we are reading the database sequentially, having multiple forked instances of the base LMDB reader will result in biased data distribution.
-Therefore we use `PrefetchData` to launch the base DataFlow in only **one process**, and only parallelize the transformations with another `PrefetchDataZMQ`.
+Therefore we use `PrefetchData` to launch the base DataFlow in only **one process**, and only parallelize the transformations with another `PrefetchDataZMQ`
 (Nesting two `PrefetchDataZMQ`, however, will result in a different behavior.
-These differences are explained in the API documentation in more details.)
+These differences are explained in the API documentation in more details.).
+Similar to what we did above, you can use `ThreadedMapData` to parallelize as well.

 Let me summarize what the above DataFlow does: